-1.a.
+- 1.a.
 Is the client participating in any of the following services or programs?

 Go through each service/program with the individual.
 If the individual is unable to answer, information may be gathered from family/caregiver(s) or legal representative.
+Check all that apply. - 1.b.
+Does the client want to apply for any of the following services or programs?
+If the individual is not receiving services in questions #1.a. and it appears they would benefit from a service/program, ask if they would like to apply.
+If so, check the corresponding box in the next list of services A. VV.
 Check all that apply.
-If the individual is not receiving a services and it appears they would benefit from the service/program, ask if they would like to apply.
-If so, check the corresponding box in the next list of services under 1.b.
-The assessor shall then make appropriate referral(s) or arrangements for service/program application.

-ANSWERS A - F ~ Home Health Services: Each region of the state has local Medicare Certified Home Health Agencies.
+The assessor shall then make appropriate referral(s) or arrangements for service/program application. - ANSWERS A F ~ Home Health Services: Each region of the state has local Medicare Certified Home Health Agencies.
 In addition, a few private nursing agencies offer similar services that are not reimbursable by Medicare or Medicaid.
-Answers A-F refers specifically to in-home services provided by a home health agency.
-Check all that apply.

-- A. Home Health Aide Provides personal care including assistance with bathing, dressing, toileting, grooming, and other personal care activities.
+Answers A-F refers specifically to in-home services provided by a Home Health Agency.
+Check all that apply. - A. Home Health Aide Provides personal care including assistance with bathing, dressing, toileting, grooming, and other personal care activities.
 A physician's order is required for coverage by insurance.
 Only Medicare Certified Home Health Agencies may provide this service under Medicare and Medicaid. - B. Homemaker Services- Home Health Agencies provide services to help with "housekeeping chores" such as housecleaning, laundry, shopping and errands to individuals who are unable to perform these tasks and yet wish to remain in their own homes.
-Individuals may pay privately for these services or apply for the Choices for Care,

-Moderate Needs funding.
+Individuals may pay privately for these services or apply for the Choices for Care, Moderate Needs funding.
 Funds are limited therefore there may be a waiting list for services.
 A physician's order is not required.
 Contact your local AAA or home health agency to check available funding for Moderate Needs homemaker services.